corda/corda-docs-portal/content/en/tools/ledgergraph/ledgergraph-index.md

 A new configuration option has been added which allows LedgerGraph to initialize even when transactions that have legacy `contractStates` associated with them fail to deserialize.
 This configuration option is:
 `ignoreTransactionLoadingFailures = true`.

 By default, this value is false and the behaviour of LedgerGraph is unchanged.
-However, if you experience a `TransactionDeserializationException` when initialising LedgerGraph, this configuration option can be added.
-This allows these transactions to be skipped by substituting in its place an `UnknownContractState`.
+However, this configuration can be added if you experience a `TransactionDeserializationException` when initialising LedgerGraph, allowing these transactions to be skipped by substituting in its place an `UnknownContractState`.
 The transactions that cause failures will still be included in the graph, however some of the data contained in these transactions will be altered to unknown values.
-This may cause issues if filtering the graph by **Contract** or by **Participant Data**, but the graph that is built will still be complete.
+This may cause issues when filtering the graph by **Contract** or by **Participant Data**, but the graph that is built will still be complete.

 ### In V1.2.3